tompascall/due-date-calculator/README.md

 This project represents `calculateDueDate(submitDate, turnaroundTime, timeFrames)` method for calculating due date, folowing the rules below:

-- submitDate must be a `Date` object
+- `submitDate` must be a `Date` object
 - `turnaroundTime` must be given in **minutes**
-- `timeFrames` argument is an array, that contains time frame objects.
+- `timeFrames` argument must be an array, that contains time frame objects.
 For the moment there are 4 types of time frames, `daily`, `weekly`, `monthly`, `dates`, you can distinct them by the `type` property of the frame object.

 ####Daily time frame object
 ```js